 Chandler Bing from Friends is consistently Mistaken for Gay (he has a "quality").
 As the show progressed, his character became more and more feminine.
 The show's creators pondered whether to out him, but in the end decided he was just metrosexual before that was cool.
 These qualities could stem from the fact Chandler was originally written as gay but was changed to heterosexual some time during the development of the show.

 In TV gardening show Ground Force, presenter Alan Titchmarsh is the metrosexual, rather fey, Camp Straight, preferring to sit down with an artist's pad and watercolours and sketch out his design for the new garden... set next to big macho builder and co-presenter Tommy Walsh, the contrast becomes even more marked.

-Raj in The Big Bang Theory enjoys chick flicks, Twilight, girly music etc., has several pretty blatant Ho Yay and even a Heterosexual Life Partner but is shown at various points flirting with attractive women, including Summer Glau, and in one episode he sleeps with Penny.
+Raj enjoys chick flicks, Twilight, girly music, etc., has several pretty blatant Ho Yay and even a Heterosexual Life Partner but is shown at various points flirting with attractive women, including Summer Glau, and in one episode he sleeps with Penny.
 Just sleeps.
 Would've been sex, but he got so excited, he ejaculated before anything happened.

 Maybe more like Camp Asexual, but Sheldon certainly qualifies.

 J.D., the protagonist on Scrubs acts like this often, especially in the middle seasons.

 The Wire: The Bunk is undoubtedly straight, having been seen trying to drunkenly pick up women in bars.
 But he's very comfortable with his heterosexuality — to the point where he's willing to offer backrubs to his male colleagues.